 PATH Int’l Premier Accredited Center

 Project R.I.D.E.
 Inc. is proud to be a Premier Accredited Center of Professional Association of Therapeutic Horsemanship International (PATH International), (formerly NARHA) a non-profit organization founded in 1969 which is dedicated to supporting horseback riding in a safe, educational and enjoyable manner for disabled persons.
 PATH International offers training seminars, provides strict standards of excellence and safety, and certifies programs and instructors to teach riding to the disabled.
 If you are choosing a place to ride, make sure your riding center is PATH accredited and your therapeutic riding instructor is PATH certified!
 Project R.I.D.E.
 Inc. is very proud to hold the Premier level of accreditation in PATH International, which indicates our adherence to the absolute highest standards of safety and professionalism.
-Our most recent certification was in September 2012 and we are very excited for our next accreditation visit scheduled for September 2017.
+We are very proud to announce that our most recent re-accreditation visit in February 2018 concluded with a coveted and rare 100% perfect score.
 Find out more about PATH Int’l here.

 PATH Core Values